Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

     }
     ```

     `ExecuteTrajectories` iterates through the joints to assign a new `xDrive.target` value based on the ROS service response, until the goal trajectories have been reached.
-Based on the pose assignment, this function may call the `Open` or `Close` gripper methods as is appropriate.
+Based on the pose assignment, this function may call the `Open` or `CloseGripper` methods as is appropriate.

-2. Return to Unity.
-Select the Publisher GameObject and the `TrajectoryPlanner` script as a component.
+1. Return to Unity.
+Select the Publisher GameObject and add the `TrajectoryPlanner` script as a component.

-3. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which are unassigned.
+1. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which are unassigned.
 Once again, drag and drop the `Target` and `TargetPlacement` objects onto the Target and Target Placement Inspector fields, respectively.
 Assign the `niryo_one` robot to the Niryo One field.
 Finally, assign the RosConnect object to the `Ros` field.

     ![](img/3_target.gif)

-4. Select the previously made Button object in Canvas/Button, and scroll to see the Button component.
+1. Select the previously made Button object in Canvas/Button, and scroll to see the Button component.
 Under the `OnClick()` header, click the dropdown where it is currently assigned to the SourceDestinationPublisher.Publish().
 Replace this call with TrajectoryPlanner > `PublishJoints()`.

     ![](img/3_onclick.png)

-5. The Unity side is now ready to communicate with ROS to motion plan!
+1. The Unity side is now ready to communicate with ROS to motion plan!

 ---